GoAlldex/EQlibrium/README.md

 ## Project Overview

 The EQlibrium application was developed for educational purposes and will no longer be supported with extensions.
-For more detailed documentation, see the docs folder in the repository.
+For more detailed documentation, see docs folder (german).

 ---